WOA-Project/Lumia950XLPkg/AcpiTables/readme.txt

 The AML files included here are compiled from the ASL sources.
 They need to be regenerated manually every time the ASLs change.

+One exception is SSDT table.
+The generation procedure will be invoked with UEFI builds.
+Make sure you have iASL in the build environment.

 All tables except the DSDTs are known to compile properly with iasl version 20190108, by simply calling "iasl <name of table>.asl"